chahk0129/SmartOffloading/README.md

 * `smartnic/`: includes the implementation of SmartNIC-based indexing and concurrency control.

+## Dependencies ##

+* Mellanox OFED linux driver of v5.4-3.6.8.1 or higher for RDMA network setup.
+* NVIDIA DOCA software of v.1.5.1 or higher for SmartNIC setup.
+* CMake of v.2.8.5 or higher for compilation.
+* Jemalloc allocator
+* TBB library
+* Hugepage setting

 ## Build ##

 Each directory has its detailed instructions of how to build in its README file.